 dataPath = system.file("extdata/gng_exampleData.txt", package="hBayesDM")If you download the sample data to “~/Downloads”, you may specify the path to the data file like this:

-dataPath = "~/Downloads/gng_exampleData.txt"Below the gng_m1 model is fitted with its sample data.
+dataPath = "~/Downloads/gng_exampleData.txt"Below the gng_m1 model is fit on its example data.
+The

-email argument).
-You can also assign your own initial
+example file for that task.
+You can also assign your own initial values

 output1 = gng_m1("example", ncore=4)## Warning in gng_m1(data = "example", niter = 2000, nwarmup = 1000, nchain = 4, : Number of cores specified for parallel computing greater than number of locally available cores.
 Using all locally available cores.